Hypocrita20XX/Conexus/Documentation/Archives/Quickstart Guides/Readme.md

-_Only includes guides where changes were made, no duplicates_
+_Only includes guides where changes were made, no duplicates.
+Latest PDF quickstart guide will be stored in Documentation\Guides _